Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-06/00-index/page-01.md

 Think of a topic you know a lot about - an academic study, craft, or favorite recipe, for example - and begin collecting materials.
 This site will contain:
 1. Structural and semantic markup.
-2. Well-organized block-style page strucure.
+2. Well-organized block-style page structure.
 2. Images (preferably your own, but sourced is allowed).
 4. Embedded media (video, audio, and Google map).
 5. Clean, legible coding.